hanruizhang/zhanglab/5_News.md

 ## **Lab News**

+#### **[06/16/2024]** The lab has received the NOA of P01 funding to study how to harness molecular breaks on efferocytosis to enhance macrophage efferocytosis and mitigate atherosclerosis.

 #### **[05/18/2024]** News from #VascularDiscovery24:
 **Xun** was awarded as a finalist of the **"ATVB & PVD Council Investigator-in-Training Award."**
 **Fang** received second place in the Young Investigator Award competition at the 18th CAAC Symposium.